victorizbitskiy/aet/README.md

 In English classes, we often need to get a random set of letters to make words out of them.
 Every time searching the Internet for such an application is tiring.
 So the idea came up to create a mobile application that will always be at hand.
 Later, I also added the Coin Flip mini app.
 It can be useful to find out who will be the first to answer the teacher's question 😅
-As you can see, this application can be useful for your English teacher.
+As you can see, this application can be very helpful for your English teacher 😇.

 ## How it looks?